tuheen27/MERNSTACK-PROJECT/README.md

 - **DigitalOcean App Platform** for simplified deployment

 ### CI/CD Integration
+The project includes a `Jenkinsfile` for automated testing and building.

+#### Jenkins Pipeline Stages
+1. **Checkout**: Pulls code from the repository.
+2. **Install Dependencies**: Installs npm packages for both backend and frontend in parallel.
+3. **Unit Tests**: Runs tests for backend and frontend in parallel.
+4. **Build**: Builds the frontend application.

+#### Setup
+1. Create a new Pipeline job in Jenkins.
+2. Point it to your Git repository.
+3. Jenkins will automatically detect and run the `Jenkinsfile`.

 Ready for integration with:
 - **GitHub Actions** for automated testing and deployment
 - **Jenkins** for enterprise CI/CD pipelines